gostores/gonote/README.md

 that you should be using all 7 levels.
 Pick the right set for your needs.
 Remember they only have to mean something to your project.

 ## Step 2.
-Optionally configure gonote
+Optionally configure notepad

 Under the default thresholds :